utauyo/ArmBot/README.md

  - embedAccent - The colour used for the bar of the left side in embeds
  - embedFooter - footer used in embeds
  -  botName - Your bots username

+## Why did i keep this piece of shit?
+Its a great feeling to look back at old code and just laugh at how much you didnt understand so mostly to see how far ive come
+Its funny cause like i didnt understand some js operators and indentation and like the best part is that i made all of this in notepad++ cause i didnt know vscode existed and i just thought its paid like everything else made by microsoft